gauravsingh55/Eongaku/README.md

-The app uses Deep learning in order to detect a persons emotion and plays music accordingly.The app is at its early state and focuses on improving the music recomendaation algorithms.
+The app uses Deep learning in order to detect a persons emotion and plays music accordingly.The app is at its early state and focuses on improving the music recommendation algorithms.
 It tries to create a very emotional and personal experience for the user.

 -------------------------------------------------------------------------------------------------------------